-You may know that working in a lab is your opportunity to stand apart from the crowd and participate in research, but you may not know how to get started.
+Working in a lab is a valuable opportunity to stand apart from the crowd and participate in research, but you may not know how to get started.
 One great way is to get involved with the EBIO club.
-Early in the semester, we also hold a social mixer for undergraduates to get to know grad students and faculty with research opportunities - so keep an eye out for that (Fall 2015 Faculty-Student Social Oct 6 TU: 4:30-6pm N240).
+Early in the semester, the EBIO Department hosts a social mixer for undergraduates to get to know grad students and faculty with research opportunities - so keep an eye out for that.
 Also watch for advertisements on the Biology Advising website.
-Also, we have several programs for funding research experiences, such as BSI Scholars and REU (next deadline 14 September, see below).
+Also, we have several programs for funding research experiences, such as UROP and BSI Scholars.

 You can learn more about research in EBIO labs from faculty webpages.
-Here are the labs that need assistance right now (Fall 2015).
+Here are the labs that need assistance right now (Updated 2021).

 BSI Scholars in STEM Undergraduate Research